Jackymancs4/autocomplete-emojis-plus/README.md

 > Adds unicode emoji (like 😄), markdown emoji (like ```:smile:```) and ascii emoji (like ```（ ^_^）```) autocompletion to autocomplete-plus.

-This is a long description.
+> TODO: Add a description

 ## Install